laps22/in-the-node/Develop/utils/README.md

-# README.MD Generator App
+# README.md Generator Demo
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description

-  This application generates a README.md file for the user.
-Asking a series of quesitons to build our a professional  README file.
+  An application to generate a README.md file for a developer.

   ## Table of Contents